Ant-Man and the Wasp: Quantumania

 Ant-Man and the Wasp: Quantumania is a 2023 American superhero film based on Marvel Comics featuring the characters Scott Lang / Ant-Man and Hope Pym / Wasp.
 Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, it is the sequel to Ant-Man (2015) and Ant-Man and the Wasp (2018), and the 31st film in the Marvel Cinematic Universe (MCU).
 It was directed by Peyton Reed, written by Jeff Loveness, and stars Paul Rudd as Scott Lang and Evangeline Lilly as Hope van Dyne, alongside Jonathan Majors, Kathryn Newton, David Dastmalchian, Katy O'Brian, William Jackson Harper, Bill Murray, Michelle Pfeiffer, Corey Stoll, and Michael Douglas.
 In the film, Scott, Hope, and their family are accidentally transported to the Quantum Realm and face off against Kang the Conqueror (Majors).

 Plans for a third Ant-Man film were confirmed in November 2019, with Reed and Rudd returning.
 Loveness was hired by April 2020, with development beginning during the COVID-19 pandemic.
 The title and new cast members, including the additions of Majors and Newton, were announced in December 2020.
 Filming in Turkey began in early February 2021, and additional filming occurred in San Francisco in mid-June.
 Principal photography began at the end of July at Pinewood Studios in Buckinghamshire and ended in November.
 With a net production budget of $330.1 million, it is one of the most expensive films ever made.

 Ant-Man and the Wasp: Quantumania premiered in Westwood, Los Angeles, on February 6, 2023, and was released in the United States on February 17.
 It is the first film, and beginning, of Phase Five of the MCU.
 The film received mixed reviews from critics and was a box-office disappointment, grossing $476.1 million worldwide and becoming one of the few MCU films to not break-even in its theatrical run.

 Plot

 Following the Avengers's battle against Thanos, (Note: As depicted in Avengers: Endgame (2019)) Scott Lang has become a successful memoirist and has been living happily with his girlfriend, Hope van Dyne.
 Scott's now-teenage daughter Cassie has become an activist, helping people displaced by the Blip, resulting in her having a strained relationship with her father.
 While visiting Hope's parents, Hank Pym and Janet van Dyne, Cassie reveals that she has been working on a device that can establish contact with the Quantum Realm.
-Upon learning of this, Janet panics and forcefully shuts off the device, but the message is received, resulting in a portal that opens and sucks the five of them into the Quantum Realm.
+Upon learning of this, Janet panics and forcefully shuts off the device, but the message is received, resulting in a portal that opens and sucks the five of them, and a number of Hank's lab ants, into the Quantum Realm.
 Scott and Cassie are found by natives who are rebelling against their ruler, while Hope, Janet, and Hank explore a sprawling city to get answers.